wccbuck/cexi-luashitacast-profiles/README.md

 	* `thtier`: Use this command to set your preferred level of treasure hunter you'd like to reach before swapping your TH gear to standard melee gear.
 By default it's set to 6, so if you tagged the mob with TH5 gear equipped, it'll swap after your first proc. `/thtier 1` or just `/thtier` will set it to swap off of your TH gear after the first proc.
 [More info on Treasure Hunter and the proc system](https://www.bg-wiki.com/ffxi/Treasure_Hunter)
 * BLU
 	* `learning`: Use this command to toggle Magus Bazubands on or off.
+* BRD
+	* `quicksing`: Use this on a self-target song to use Pianissimo, start casting the song, then cancel Pianissimo before the song finishes casting.
+This allows you to take advantage of Pianissimo's shortened casting time without making the spell single target.
+This command does not attempt this "Pianissimo trick" if you currently have Pianissimo or Nightingale active when you use the command.
+You could also do this with an in-game macro, but I made this command so that I could save macro slots.
+		> This command requires the Upcast addon (https://github.com/dewiniaid/ffxi-ashita-upcast).
+If you don't have it / don't want to use it, replace `/up` with `/ma` in your BRD.lua within profile.HandleCommand.

 ## Setup